richardtallent/vue-simple-calendar/README.md

 npm i --save vue-simple-calendar
 ```

-In your application, you'll need to:
+In your application, you will need to:

 - import the component and register it with Vue
 - import the default theme or any other theme you want to use (CSS)
-- create the `calendar-view`
+- create the `calendar-view` component
-- create the `calendar-view-header` element as a child of the `calendar-view`, if you want a header for the calendar
+- create the `calendar-view-header` component as a child of the `calendar-view` if you want a header for the calendar
 - wire up the properties and events

 Tips: